 - Explore business models with an integrated technological ecosystem built for success.

 - Learn how to explore new opportunities based on innovative fintech concepts and practices.

-Hong Kong: The Hong Kong Jockey Club University of Chicago Academic Complex I The University of Chicago Francis and Rose Yuen Campus
+The Hong Kong Jockey Club University of Chicago Academic Complex I The University of Chicago Francis and Rose Yuen Campus in Hong Kong